PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - 2030: Deprecate classical backends

-Vendor independence: If DigiCert raises prices 50 percent, switch to Sectigo backend via policy change.
-No application work required.
+Vendor independence: If DigiCert raises prices 50%, switch to Sectigo backend via policy change.
+No application work.
+No migration project.
+No vendor negotiation from a position of lock-in.

 4. CMDB Integration (Event-Driven)

-Certificate lifecycle events published to customer's asset management:
+Certificate lifecycle events published to your asset management:

 Continuous inventory reconciliation: